Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/03-empty-elements/page-01.md

   </div>
 </div>

-An “empty element” only has one tag.
-Before the closing bracket of an empty element there will often be a space and a forward-slash ( **/** ) character.
-It is a good habit to get into writing these tags in this way.
+An "empty element" only has one tag.
+Before the closing bracket of an empty element, there will often be a space and a forward-slash ( **/** ) character.
+It is an excellent habit to get into writing these tags in this way.

 <div class="code-heading">